 3. They are unpredictable: shows can last for a few minutes or all night

 In order to see the Northern Lights you’ll need dark clear skies, but that is not the only key factor for them to be visible.
 Once they appear, the show can last for a few minutes or all night, depending on the magnitude of the incoming solar wind.
 So, when planning to see the Aurora, one of the most important things you should bring along is definitely patience.
 It will be worth it!

 4. You can see them with the full moon

 There is a common misconception that the Northern Lights are not visible when there is a full moon.
 This is actually not true, as a matter of fact, many photographers say they’ve taken some of their best photographs of the Aurora Borealis with the full moon illuminating the foreground and producing a much more interesting effect.

-Are you planning to go Aurora hunting in 2021?
+Are you planning to go Aurora hunting?
 Here’s what you need to know: